sebastiantoh/tp/docs/UserGuide.md

 **Format**: `meeting list [c/CONTACT_INDEX] [a/]`

-* When an index is specified, the list will only show meetings associated with the contact at the specified index.
+* When a contact index is specified, the list will only show meetings associated with the contact at the specified contact index.
 * You can show all meetings, including past meetings, by typing `a/`.

 **Example**: